marceli-ptak/web-scraping/README.md

 python otodom-scraper.py
 ```

 The scraped data will be saved in the project directory as a CSV file.
+Example file with scraped data is attached to the repository under the name otodom_listings.csv.

 ## Support
 If you encounter any issues, feel free to contact me.